-The second of our Community and Commerce: A Survey of Aboriginal Economic Development Corporations in Ontario reports was released on Friday, July 26, 2015.
+Community and Commerce: A Survey of Aboriginal Economic Development Corporations in Ontario

-AEDCs are an important dimension of the Aboriginal business community.
-AEDCs are the economic and business development arm of a First Nations, Métis or Inuit government, and are a major economic driver in Aboriginal communities.
-These community-owned corporations invest in, own and/or manage subsidiary businesses with the goal of benefiting the Aboriginal citizens that they represent.
+AEDCs are an important dimension of the Indigenous business community.
+AEDCs are the economic and business development arm of a First Nations, Métis or Inuit government, and are a major economic driver in Indigenous communities.
+These community-owned corporations invest in, own and/or manage subsidiary businesses with the goal of benefiting the Indigenous citizens that they represent.

-Many AEDCs have become business success stories, and the dynamism in Aboriginal economic development appears to come as much from community-owned as from privately-owned businesses.
-Yet, the available data on Aboriginal businesses typically do not include businesses that are community-owned.
+Many AEDCs have become business success stories, and the dynamism in Indigenous economic development appears to come as much from community-owned as from privately-owned businesses.
+Yet, the available data on Indigenous businesses typically do not include businesses that are community-owned.

 This 2015 edition of Community and Commerce Ontario builds on 2013 research also conducted in Ontario.